maeshakib/Bangladesh-Food-Price-Analytics-and-Visualization/README.md

 <img align="left" alt="Year Over Year page | PBI" width="1000px" src="https://github.com/maeshakib/z_resources/blob/c4eaacd2c3a4d472b179ed02d6e4edd1cf4f500e/YearOverYearPage%20Food%20Price%20in%20Bangladesh.png" /> <br>
 <br>
-### Key Findings on data cleaning :
-I have utilized power query for data cleaning process.
-- Header Row Adjustment: Set the first row as the header to correct column naming. ensuring that the column names are accurate and correspond to the data.
-- Removing Unnecessary Rows: Removed the first row containing metadata.
-The first row contained metadata about the dataset, which needed to be removed.
-- Column Profiling: Enabled column profiling to check for errors; no errors were found.
-- Handling Null or Blank Values: Using column profiling, no significant errors were detected in the dataset under the "Error Value" section
-- Data Type Conversion: Converted "latitude" and "longitude" from text to Decimal Number for accurate geospatial mapping.
-Converted "price" and "usdprice" from text to Decimal Number for proper calculations.
-- Renaming Columns: Renamed “admin1” to Division and “admin2” to District for clarity
-- Outlier handling: I identified oil price 680 which is far from median 111 BDT, I replaced outlier with median price of the oil.

 ### Critical Data Analysis Outcomes from page Year Over Year Comparision